apache/lucene/dev-docs/github-issues-howto.md

 - `tool` (color code `#a0d8ef`) : tooling
   - (example) `tool:build`, `tool:release-wizard`

 A `type` label is automatically attached to an issue by the issue template that the reporter selected.
-Other labels such as `fix-version` may be manually added by committers.
+Other labels such as `affects-version` may be manually added by committers.

 If necessary, uncategorized labels may also be used.